yitang/voca-builder/docs/introduction--why-use-vocabuilder.rst

 If you are learning a foreign language, you know how tedious and time-consuming it is to check a new word that you are not familiar with.
-The full process of look-into and records can take up to 7
+The full process of lookup and recording can take up to 6
 steps:

-1. put down the book you reading,
+1. stop reading if you are not familiar with the word but you know it is really important,

-2. find the dictionary or open the app,
+2. fetch a dictionary or a gadget,

-3. repeat step 1-2 few times if the vocabulary is quit complex,
+3. look for the word,

-4. now you get the meaning, trying to comprehensive it,
+4. try to comprehensive it,

-5. then you write it down in a note book, with the meaning,
+5. then you write it down in your vocabulary book, with the meaning,

-6. if you are very serious, you probably write down the sentence as an example,
+6. if you are very serious, you probably write down the sentence as an example.

-7. after all these, you go back to continue reading but lost the flow.

-What if you can do the step 1-6 automatically, and immediately as you thought you wanna see what's the meaning of a word?
-This is what voca-bulder can do for you, all you need to do is press F4.
+After all these, you go back to continue reading but lost the flow. voca-builder can do all the tasks, except from 4, for you without your involvement, all you need to do is press F4 key or any other you prefer.

 Stay Focused in Reading
 -----------------------